UPCOMING WORKSHOPS

 At the end of the workshop, you will have the opportunity to take your feral dog home with you.
 This is an option, not a requirement.
 Students gain unique insight only feral dogs can teach that can be taken home and applied to help all dogs and their human companions.

-Since 2015, I have taught workshops for canine professionals including dog trainers, dog rescuers, veterinarian staff, and other canine professionals.
+Since 2015, I have taught workshops for canine professionals including dog parents, dog trainers, dog rescuers, animal shelters, veterinarian staff, and other canine professionals.
 I have experience teaching dog training workshops in New Mexico and nationwide, and presenting at dog training conferences.
 I treat my students with empathy and respect.
+The dogs that attend are also treated with understanding and empathy.

-My workshops are holistic in nature, delving into the individual dog’s core being, then exploring different ways to help each dog improve.
-I teach how to intertwine my Nose-Centric Dog Training and Rehabilitation with other methods and techniques so the dog and client can have positive, maximum success.
-I also focus on how we can change to connect with dogs more effectively.
-I have constant experience working with fearful dogs since 2009.
-Having continued access and success with feral dogs since 2019 has allowed me to understand dogs at their most primal levels and what helps them bond with humans.
+I teach how to intertwine my Nose-Centric Dog Training and Rehabilitation with the dog’s environment and particular needs to optimize a dog’s natural behaviors for better well-being.
+I also focus on how to build trust with dogs on a deeper level than other training methods, while using fearful and feral dogs as our guides to understanding dogs as a whole.
+Having continued access and success with feral dogs has allowed me to understand dogs at their most primal levels and what helps them bond with humans.
+I teach how this knowledge can help us have a deeper bond with dogs that leads to faster improvement of fear-based behaviors.
 I can guarantee that what I teach is unique and not commonly practiced in the dog training community.

 If you would like to host a workshop at your location or for your organization, please email julie@hart2heartcanine.com